qiwu-econ/qiwu-econ.github.io/_pages/Research.md

 </blockquote>

-Parental Retirement and Adult Children Labor Supply: Evidence From China, funded by <strong>Small Grant in Labor Economics<strong> Cornell University
+Parental Retirement and Adult Children Labor Supply: Evidence From China, funded by <strong>Small Grant in Labor Economics</strong> Cornell University

 with Xin Gao, 2020